US Imports, Including Top Categories, Challenges, and Opportunities

 President Trump wants to force Americans to make this trade-off.
 He has threatened China and Mexico with higher tariffs on their imports.
 He has pulled the United States out of the Trans-Pacific Partnership and threatens to do the same with the North American Free Trade Agreement.

-If Trump dumps NAFTA, it may create more U.S. manufacturing jobs but raise the price of many imports.
+Trump's renegotiation of NAFTA may create more U.S. manufacturing jobs but raise the price of many imports.
 Those higher costs may, in turn, put many U.S. companies out of business.

 How the U.S. Imports Are Part of the Balance of Payments